 - 83% have represented communities of color.

-- 62.5% of scholars have attended public 4-year institutions (25% were public flagships) and 37.5% of scholars have attended private 4-year institutions (25% were Ivy League institutions).
+- 62.5% of scholars have attended public four-year institutions (25% were public flagships), and 37.5% have attended private four-year institutions (25% were Ivy League institutions).

 - 33% have come from institutions on the East Coast, 28% have come from institutions in the Midwest, 6% have come from institutions on the West Coast, and 17% have come from institutions in the South.